Orphn/orphn/README.md

 <details>
   <summary><h2>🎯 More About Me</h2></summary>

-  <p>I am currently a Systems Analysis and Development student at <a href="https://www.unicamp.br">Unicamp</a>.
+  <p>I'm currently a Systems Analysis and Development student at <a href="https://www.unicamp.br">Unicamp</a>.
 I have a strong passion for software engineering and development, system design, and game development.
 Throughout my academic journey, I have been deeply involved in building projects from the ground up, whether it's developing applications, designing systems, or creating games and websites.</p>

   <p style="margin-top: 8px;">My approach emphasizes clean, efficient, and scalable code, ensuring that each project is not only functional but also well-structured and maintainable.
 I enjoy exploring the full software development lifecycle, from initial planning and architecture to implementation and deployment.</p>